How does this medication work? What will it do for me?

-Each patch of 5 cm² contains 9 mg rivastigmine base, with in vivo release rate of 4.6 mg/24 hours.
+Each patch of 5 cm² contains 9 mg of rivastigmine base, with in vivo release rate of 4.6 mg/24 hours.
 The outside of the backing layer is beige and labelled with "PrEXELON* PATCH 5 (rivastigmine) 4.6 mg/24 h" and "AMCX".
 Nonmedicinal ingredients: acrylic copolymer, poly (butylmethacrylate, methyl-methacrylate), silicone adhesive applied to a flexible polymer backing film, silicone oil, and vitamin E.

 Exelon Patch 10

-Each patch of 10 cm² contains 18 mg rivastigmine base, with in vivo release rate of 9.5 mg/24 hours.
+Each patch of 10 cm² contains 18 mg of rivastigmine base, with in vivo release rate of 9.5 mg/24 hours.
 The outside of the backing layer is beige and labelled with "PrEXELON* PATCH 10 (rivastigmine) 9.5 mg/24 h" and "BHDI".
 Nonmedicinal ingredients: acrylic copolymer, poly (butylmethacrylate, methyl-methacrylate), silicone adhesive applied to a flexible polymer backing film, silicone oil, and vitamin E.

 Exelon Patch 15

-Each patch of 15 cm² contains 27 mg rivastigmine base, with in vivo release rate of 13.3 mg/24 hours.
+Each patch of 15 cm² contains 27 mg of rivastigmine base, with in vivo release rate of 13.3 mg/24 hours.
 The outside of the backing layer is beige and labelled with "PrEXELON* PATCH 15 (rivastigmine) 13.3 mg/24 h" and "CNFU".
 Nonmedicinal ingredients: acrylic copolymer, poly (butylmethacrylate, methyl-methacrylate), silicone adhesive applied to a flexible polymer backing film, silicone oil, and vitamin E.

 How should I use this medication?